lamini-ai/lamini-examples/ift.md

 TODO: add more, mayb example

-In this tutorial, we will show you how to use Lamini for IFT.
-We will show a sample program that reads your data, chunks the data, and generate a list of [question, answer] pairs based on the data.
+In this tutorial, we guide you through program that uses lamini to read data, chunk the data, and generate a list of [question, answer] pairs based on the data.
-You can then use the pairs for training.
+The final result can then be submitted to the model for trainig.

 ## Step 1: Load and Chunk Input Data